MehdiNoroozi/JigsawPuzzleSolver/README.md

 make all matcaffe
 ```

-To train jigsaw puzzle solver use solver_cfn_jps.prototxt.
-You need to set dataset produced above in train_val_cfn_jps.prototxt.
+To train jigsaw puzzle solver use solver_cfn_jps.prototxt, you need to set dataset produced above in train_val_cfn_jps.prototxt.

-To train CFN for recognition use solver_cfn_rec.prototxt.
-You need to set ImageNet lmdb path which includes rezied 256x256 images in train_val_cfn_rec.prototxt.
+To train CFN for recognition use solver_cfn_rec.prototxt, you need to set ImageNet lmdb path which includes resized 256x256 images in train_val_cfn_rec.prototxt.

 You can use cfn_jps_test.m and cfn_rec_test.m to test the trained models in matlab.
-You can find trained models from project webpage.
+The trained models from [project page](http://www.cvg.unibe.ch/research/JigsawPuzzleSolver.html)

-To regenerate ImageNet classfication experiment results(Table 2), you need to train CFN for recognition initialized with jigsaw puzzle solver weights and lock desired convolutinal layers.
+To reproduce ImageNet classfication experiment results(Table 2), you need to train CFN for recognition initialized with jigsaw puzzle solver weights and lock desired convolutinal layers.